Analysis | Fact-checking Trump’s campaign rally for the Georgia Senate races

 At one point, Trump even said the reworking of the North American Free Trade Agreement (NAFTA) will earn enough money for pay for the wall.
 This betrays a misunderstanding of economics.
 Countries do not “lose” money on trade deficits, so there is no money to earn — or appropriate for the construction of a border barrier or anything else.

 “That is, you catch a criminal and you take his name.
-You say you’re released into our country.
+You say you’re released in to our country.
 I ended it.
 You released.
 Come back in four years.
 We’re going to take you to court.
 So far, nobody’s ever shown up.
 I mean, literally, they almost don’t show up and turn our.
 That’s when I had the big debate with Biden.
 They come back for court.
 I said, no, they don’t.”

 This is a regular complaint of the president’s, but it was not accurate when he debated Biden and is not accurate now.